TODAY’S UPDATE: April 13, 2021

 What are the current implementing rules regarding the visa amnesty?

-- Foreigners holding a long term visa such as working visa, marriage visa, or retirement are required to apply for their yearly extension at the immigration office now or before September 26.
-The extension of stay will start September 27, 2020 and valid for 1 year.
+- Foreigners holding a long-term visa such as a working visa, marriage visa, or retirement are required to apply for their yearly extension at the immigration office as usual.

-- Foreigners do not need any embassy letter to be granted the automatic visa extension unless they want to stay beyond September 26 due to travel ban in their country.
+- Foreigners do not need any embassy letter to be granted the automatic visa extension due to COVID 19.